sitch-io/demo/README.md

         -v /etc/letsencrypt/:/etc/letsencrypt/ \
         -e 'VAULT_LOCAL_CONFIG={"backend": {"file": {"path": "/vault/file"}},"listener":{"tcp":{"address":"0.0.0.0:8200","tls_cert_file": "/etc/letsencrypt/live/SERVER_DNS_NAME_HERE/fullchain.pem","tls_key_file":"/etc/letsencrypt/live/SERVER_DNS_NAME_HERE/privkey.pem"}},"default_lease_ttl": "7200h", "max_lease_ttl": "7200h"}' \
         --name sitch_vault \
-        vault server
+        vault:v0.6.0 server

 1. Unseal the vault:
     1. `docker exec sitch_vault vault init --tls-skip-verify`
     1. You'll notice that it returns a list of keys.
 Three of those keys must be used to unseal the Vault.
 Record these keys in a password manager!
     1. Run this: `docker exec -it sitch_vault vault unseal --tls-skip-verify` and you'll be prompted to enter a key.
 Use one of the keys from the prior step.
 Do this three times total and the vault will unseal.
 1. Generate the Logstash certificates (VAULT_URL is https://YOUR_SERVER_NAME:8200.
 VAULT_TOKEN is the root token you recorded just before going through the process of unsealing the vault.
 LS_CLIENTNAME is just a valid hostname, does not need to resolve.
-LS_SERVERNAME is the same name you used in generating your certs with the certbot docker container, above. ):
+LS_SERVERNAME is the same name you used in generating your certs with the certbot docker container, above.
+Must have 8200:TCP open.):

         docker run -it \
         -e VAULT_URL=$VAULT_URL \